NumaHOP/Documentation/src/introduction.md

 </div>

-## What is Numahop ?
+## What is NumaHOP ?
-[NumaHOP](https://www.numahop.fr/) is a software solution to manage the numerisation process of documents from the import of meta-datas and condition report to the diffusion of the documents.
-It serves as an intermediary between the numerisation provider, the establishments and the export targets.
+[NumaHOP](https://www.numahop.fr/) is a software solution to manage the digitalization process of documents from the import of meta-datas and condition report to the diffusion of the documents.
+It serves as an intermediary between the digitalization provider, the establishments and the export targets.
 This is achieved mostly in an automated fashion.

-## What Numahop can do
+## What NumaHOP can do
-Numahop is composed of modules that can:
+NumaHOP is composed of modules that can:
 - import and convert bibliographic records into DublinCore.
 - inspect and validate images and bibliographic records of digitalized documents.
 - make condition reports for bundles sent to the digitalization provider.
-- use workflow for managing a digitalization projects.
+- use workflow for managing digitalization projects.
 - export documents to archiving services or digital libraries.
 - produce derived documents like OCR, METS, scaled down images.

-NumaHOP is able to automatiqualy diffuse documents in bulk.
+NumaHOP is able to automatically diffuse documents in bulk.
 The platform supported are:
 - An SFTP server.
-- OMEKAS.
+- OMEKA/OMEKAS.
 - the CINES.
 - Internet Archive.